Privacy Impact Assessments

 Entry Exit Initiative - Phase II

-The Entry/Exit Initiative will implement a system to exchange Biographic Entry Data between Canada and the U.S., such that an entry into one country is considered an exit from the other, thereby establishing a common and integrated approach to border management.
+The Entry/Exit Initiative will implement a system to exchange Biographic Entry Data between Canada and the United States (U.S.), such that an entry into one country is considered an exit from the other, thereby establishing a common and integrated approach to border management.
 The coordinated investments in entry and exit systems will assist the Government of Canada in meeting its objective of effectively administering and enforcing Canada's immigration program and border management practices.

 Automated Border Clearance Program